Personal foul (basketball): Fouling out

 In the NBA and WNBA, teams cannot be reduced below five players.
 A player foul penalty situation exists when only five eligible players remain.
 If there are only five players, a player who fouls out stays in the game.
 If another of the five players is ejected or injured, the last player to foul out rejoins the game.
 Under the player foul penalty rule, each situation results in a technical foul, with the non-offending team shooting one technical foul free throw.
 If that player commits another foul, the opponent will be awarded one additional free throw under the same situation in addition to any free throws awarded, including offensive fouls, which normally are not assessed free throws.
 Each such situation will be scored as a non-unsportsmanlike conduct technical foul.
 These technical fouls are not for unsportsmanlike conduct, so they do not result in ejections from the game.

 This rule let Don Otten set the NBA record for personal fouls in a regular-season game.
 He had eight fouls while playing for the Tri-Cities Blackhawks (now the Atlanta Hawks) against the Sheboygan Red Skins on November 24, 1949.
 The rule was also invoked in a game between the Los Angeles Lakers and Cleveland Cavaliers on February 5, 2014.
 With the Lakers down to five players due to injuries, when Robert Sacre fouled out, he remained in the game.

 In FIBA-authorized 3x3 half-court competition, players cannot foul out because personal foul counts are kept only on a team basis and not individually.
 However, unsportsmanlike and disqualifying fouls (equivalent to the flagrant fouls of most North American rule sets) are assessed to individuals, and a player who commits two unsportsmanlike fouls or one disqualifying foul is removed from the game.

 In the NBA, disqualifying fouls are two technicals or one flagrant 2 (unnecessary and excessive contact).
 Bench players and staff are subject to accumulating team technical fouls.
 The coaching staff is also subject to ejection from the game.
 Ejected personnel may incur fines as well.

+List of NBA career personal fouls leaders

+The following list shows the NBA players with the most career personal fouls: